-We have a package to assist WordPress owners who already have a site, often one they’ve inherited because they’ve taken on a new role or they’ve been sitting with a website that has been left languishing for many years.
-For details about this package please contact us.
+We also have a help to assist WordPress owners who already have a site, often one they’ve inherited because they’ve taken on a new role or they’ve been sitting with a website that has been left languishing for many years.
+Check out our website maintenance page for more details.

-What we love to do is build the site for you and then give you a very good training package on handover.
-All our websites come with 3 months training upon handover.
+All our websites come with 3 months training.
 We teach our clients via .pdf lessons, video tutorials, email and phone support how to update their site.
 We’ve road tested this package with many of our website builds and continually tweak and adjust it as needed.
 We continuously improve our training to give you the best learning possible.

 DIY WordPress Website